OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

 The Storage subsystem is highly modular.
 These drivers are separated into two logical sets:

 -  **DS**: Datastore drivers.
 They serve the purpose of managing images: register, delete, and create empty datablocks.
 -  **TM**: Transfer Manager drivers.
-They manage images associated to instantiated VMs.
+They manage images associated with instantiated VMs.

 Datastore Drivers Structure
 ================================================================================